 Before you leave home, print your tickets and parking pass.
 Be ready to present them at the Zoo entrance gate.

-If you are unable to print your tickets and parking pass, take a screenshot of each ticket—including the bar code—before you leave home as cell service is spotty at the Zoo.
+If you are unable to print your ticket and parking pass, download the PDF on your phone before you leave home as cell service is spotty at the zoo.

 Please arrive at Oakland Zoo with only individuals within your household.